nmsdataskills/guides/Rdatastructures/guide.md

 Many more are available through its primary package library, CRAN.
 This workshop is not about those functions.

-On the one hand, some of R's tools can nearly complete your thesis for you.
+On the one hand, some of these tools can nearly complete your thesis for you.
 On the other, they're not worth a lot if your data is in the wrong format.
-This workshop is about developing an understanding of how R represents and manipulates data.
+This workshop is about developing an understanding of how R represents data in order to efficiently format our data inputs and extract our results.

 We'll step through a brief example which will open up some nice questions, which we'll then try to provide some rather general answers to.